Shriya2001/spotify-end-to-end-DE-project/README.md

 # spotify-end-to-end-DE-project
-Will retreive the data frpm spotify API, transform it to desired format, and load it into AWS data store.
+In this project, we will build an ETL (Extract, Transform, Load) pipeline using the spotify API on AWS.
+The pipeline will retreive the data from spotify API, transform it to a desired format, and load it into AWS data store.